xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 10. Assert both sessions.
 11. Confirm final steps `fulfill_order` and `notify_order_kyc_valid`.

+Why these steps matter: a scenario verifies coordination between multiple sessions.
+It checks not only one isolated final result, but also that the sessions wait, wake and finish in the expected sequence.

 ---

 ## 13. Troubleshooting

 ### Alias warning before running

+Cause: at least one alias referenced by the plan or scenario is missing, has no stored secret, or is locked.

 Fix: